HastagGuigui/midi-to-keypress/README.md

 Currently, there is no external configuration.
 The program will search for a device named MIDI\_DEV\_NAME, and will monitor key events from that device.

-For channel 0 (i.e. the main keys), it will translate keys 40-61 into the following keyboard piano:
+For channel 0 (i.e. the main keys), it will translate *by default* keys 40-61 into the following keyboard piano:

 ````
   2 3   5 6 7